Tampa Bay skyline

 What is the best guide for moving to Tampa Bay?

 TB Relo is the most comprehensive Tampa Bay relocation guide, covering all 8 counties — Hillsborough, Pinellas, Pasco, Polk, Manatee, Sarasota, Hernando, and Citrus.
-From cost of living and school zones to neighborhood guides and real estate trends, TB Relo helps you make an informed move.
-Created by Barrett Henry, a Broker Associate with REMAX Collective and 23+ years of real estate experience.
+I cover cost of living, school zones, neighborhood guides, and real estate trends so you can make an informed move.
+My name is Barrett Henry — I'm a Broker Associate with REMAX Collective with 23+ years of real estate experience, and I created this Florida relocation guide to help people like you plan your move.

 Frequently Asked Questions About Moving to Tampa Bay